Merovex/merovex.com/_pages/astro-empires/seven-ten-guide.md

 Once you have researched technologies and built the Shipyards, then build one Corvette.
 As this guide recommends one base per region, send it to a neighboring region.
 Bookmark any potential base locations (Slot-1/-2 Rocky, Crater, Metallic or Roid).
 You can actually scout Roids without having a Corvette; another reason why Merovech likes them.
 Send the Corvette to each of the regions surrounding yours.
 That gives you nine total regions to plant bases in.
 Then, just let whim take you.
 Make sure you pick a couple base locations in each region as your neighbors are doing the same.

-<strong>Why Corvettes?</strong> Corvettes are fast combat units.
+**Why Corvettes?** Corvettes are fast combat units.
 Scout Ships are faster, but are not combatative.
 They cannot even kill another Scout Ship.
 Corvettes can be used to kill any Outpost Ships you see, unless the OS is a guild mate's.

 ## Trade Routes &amp; Banking

 Economy is key at all states of Astro Empires.
 This is an economic simulator with combat.
 Build one Spaceport as advised above, then build to five.
 Once all bases have five Spaceports, build until each has ten.
 This gives you ample trade routes to help your economy grow.

-<strong>Who to trade with?</strong> You really have only two choices: yourself and your neighbors.
+**Who to trade with?** You really have only two choices: yourself and your neighbors.
 Trading with yourself is a good short-term solution if you are having problems finding partners.
 Once you are established, slowly replace self-trades with neighbors.
 Until you have Prings, Merovech does not recommend trades outside your galaxy.
 This is because the value of a pirated route is higher for those routes, making them a more valuable target to pirates.

 Banking credits is how you safeguard your credits from pillage.
 If you are attacked, a portion of your available credits goes to the victor.
 By either stashing credits in long-term research or construction projects, or by production Goods, you can prevent those credits from going to your rival.
 You can cancel the research or construction and spend the credits how you want.
 Don't cancel goods.